Blood donation involves collecting blood from a donor so it can be used to treat someone else.

 Who can donate blood?

-Most people between the ages of 17 and 65 can donate blood, although you must be of good general health.
+Most people between the ages of 17 and 66 can donate blood, although you must be in good general health.

-To reduce the risk to recipients of donated blood, there are rules about who cannot donate blood.
+To reduce the risk to recipients of donated blood, there are rules about who can and cannot donate.

 Read more about who can donate blood.